vphantom/pyritephp-example/DEVELOPERS.md

 For debugging purposes, `body` also has special variable `stdout` available which contains the output captured from all code that ran between `startup` and `shutdown` events.
 Output by any code not using the `render` event to display templates safely ends up here.

+Our example code also provides many other templates:

+### register.html

-Our example code also uses `register.html` which is displayed when not logged in for any reason.
+Displayed when not logged in for any reason.

+### user_edit.html

+Tied to `/user/prefs` to edit the current user's details.

+### form

+Provides handy macros for other templates to use.
+(Used for example in `user_edit.html`.)

 ## Database